A heavy hitter in the world of business software, Salesforce has an abundance of features. A popular integration Salesforce users rely on is an ERP.

 Top ERP for Salesforce

-Today, there are more ERP options than anyone can count, making it difficult to find the right one.
+Today, there are more ERP options than you can count, making it difficult to find the right one.
 There are many ERPs that integrate well with Salesforce, depending on what your goals are.

-Microsoft Dynamics 365 Business Central and Salesforce ERP integration is another dynamic duo to connect all of your business applications and streamline your data flow.
+Microsoft Dynamics 365 Business Central and Salesforce is another dynamic duo to connect all of your business applications and simplify your data flow.

 With this ERP, you can sync customers, items, and sales orders to one place to improve your resource planning.
 Dynamics 365 Business Central is an ideal ERP for midsized companies.